Pratham5953/E-Cell-Tech-Team/README.md

 ## Notes

 The information about the speakers can be obtained through Linkedin by clicking on the cards.
 Form doesn't connect to a backend - it's frontend validation only.
+Users can visit E-Cell instagram and official website through the buttons at bottom of page.